 Dedicated helpline for tax affairs regarding coronavirus – A dedicated helpline (0800 0159 559) has been created to support self-employed individuals and businesses in financial distress or with outstanding tax liabilities.
 Businesses may be able to arrange a bespoke Time to Pay arrangement if they’re concerned about not being able to pay their tax on time due to coronavirus.

 Taxable grants for self-employed individuals – Self-employed individuals can claim a taxable grant through the new Self-employment Income Support Scheme (SEISS).
 This will be worth 80% of their trading profits, up to a maximum of £2,500 per month for the next 3 months.
+Your first payment should be received by early June 2020.
 You can apply for the scheme here.

 You can find more information on all these measures at gov.uk.